Function

 Guidance

-The study design for Phase 2b will reflect the statistical hypothesis: usually superior efficacy over either placebo or benchmark vaccine (e.g. BCG).
+The study design for Phase 2b should reflect the statistical hypothesis: usually superior efficacy over either placebo or benchmark vaccine (e.g. BCG in an infant population).
 The magnitude of superiority should reflect the expected improvement in public health outcomes.
-The preferred primary endpoint for Phase 2b should be bacteriologically confirmed i.e., culture and/or GeneXpert cases of TB disease using standardised case definition (WHO definitions of TB 2014).
-Culture confirmation or WHO approved rapid diagnostic (WRD) such as Gene Xpert technology-based test is required rather than the less sensitive and less specific smear microscopy.
+The preferred primary endpoint for Phase 2b should be bacteriologically confirmed i.e., culture and/or GeneXpert positive TB disease using standardised case definitions.

 TB vaccine target population considerations

-Adolescent/adult vaccine: The study design for Phase 2b will reflect the statistical hypothesis of superior efficacy over placebo as there is no current recommendation for BCG booster immunisation.
-The magnitude of efficacy should be consistent with an expected substantial impact on the epidemic (Knight et al,).
+Adolescent/adult vaccine: The study design for Phase 2b should reflect the statistical hypothesis of superior efficacy over placebo as there is no current recommendation for BCG booster immunisation.
+The magnitude of efficacy should be consistent with an expected substantial impact on the epidemic, that is ≥50% efficacy in IGRA+ (Knight et al., 2014, WHO ECVP).

 Stage